 - Nerve problem (eg, Charcot-Marie-Tooth syndrome)—Should not be used in patients with this condition.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A doctor or other trained health professional will give you this medicine in a hospital or cancer treatment center.
-This medicine is given through a needle placed in a vein.
+A doctor or other trained health professional will give you this medicine in medical facility.
+It is given through a needle placed into one of your veins.

-If vincristine liposome accidentally leaks out of the vein where it is injected, it may damage the skin and cause scars.
+If vincristine liposome accidentally leaks out of the vein where it is injected, it may damage the skin and cause tissue injury.
 Tell the doctor right away if you notice redness, pain, or swelling at the injection site.

 Vincristine liposome can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 - If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 - Check with your doctor immediately if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.